“Nothing would be more tiresome than eating and drinking if God had not made them a pleasure as well as a necessity.” Voltaire

 Having seen so many dishes that I fancied in the appetizers section and based on the fact that everything is served for sharing (a concept that is incredibly popular here in the UAE) I ordered them all.
 So we enjoyed a selection of steamed and salted Edamame beans, salt and pepper crispy eggplant served with a tasty sweet tamarind sauce, some vegetable spring rolls with some of the bbq chicken variety for the meat eaters, Pandan Leaf wrapped marinated chicken and the other half had his favourite traditional hot and sour Bangkok Tom Yum soup with prawns, lemongrass and lime leaves.
 The eggplant was so delicious I may have forgotten about the sharing part, what can I say us vegetarians love our vegetable dishes!

 A dedicated Sushi bar displays a line-up of fresh fish used for both the Sushi and Sashimi.
-The teenager opted for her favourite California Maki Rolls combining king crab, avocado with roasted sesame and tobiko and the table was presented with a signature dish of smoking eel sushi served in a glass dome and lashings of wow factor.
+The teenager opted for California Maki Rolls combining king crab, avocado with roasted sesame and tobiko and the table was presented with a signature dish of smoking eel sushi served in a glass dome and lashings of wow factor.
 With twenty curries (including a posh lobster one) to choose from it was a tough decision for the other half but he selected the Massaman curry of slow-braised beef short ribs.
 The eldest went for Thai Beef Salad that paired grilled tender flank steak with fragrant herbs, shallots, spring onion, toasted ground rice and chili-lime dressing and I had the vegetable Pad Thai with the added delight of crushed peanuts.
 At this point the menfolk departed leaving us ladies to indulgence in a divine dessert to share of grilled pineapple served with banana ice-cream (so good), crispy wonton and caramel sauce.
 See the full Smoking Doll menu here

 Location: Second floor, Nation Galleria, Nation Towers, Corniche West